Coming from a family of police officers, Ben Sawyer felt early on that donning the uniform and helping keep his community safe was his calling.

 The 20-year-old achieved his goal, when he was sworn in as a new Victoria Police Department constable Thursday along with Ryan Logan and Anastasiya Vasylyeva in front of a room full of family members, fellow officers and VicPD staff.

 “I’m both nervous and excited for him,” Tom said after the ceremony.
-“I was 22 when I started and Ben’s 20, so all the kind of excitement is coming back for me.”
+“I was 22 when I started and Ben’s 20, so all the excitement is coming back for me.”

 Both mom and dad said their middle son is a good listener who asks questions and takes advice well.